 We prepare PRP by taking a sample of your blood and spinning it in a centrifuge.
 Doing so separates the platelet-rich plasma from other blood components.

 We then inject the extracted PRP into the troubled area using an ultrasound-guided technique.
-The technique is used for accuracy, precision, and quicker healing.
+The technique is for accuracy, precision and visualization of the injured area to ensure correct placement.

 Your PRP Therapy appointment will last about an hour.
 Our PRP specialist will discuss with you if you’ll require additional future treatment sessions.